abuckenhofer/datamanagement-pattern/README.md

 <path to virtual environment> can be the root of the Python project, e.g. datamanagement-pattern.
 A directory "venv" is created afterwards.
 The directory must be included in a gitignore file.

-When the virtual environment is created, the virtual environment can be activated or deactivated:
+When the virtual environment is created, the virtual environment can be activated or deactivated by executing:
 ```
-<venv>/bin/activate
+<venv>/scripts/bin/activate
-<venv>/bin/deactivate
+<venv>/scripts/bin/deactivate
 ```

 When the virtual environment is active, Python packages can be installed as usual, e.g. navigate to datamanagement-pattern and run: